 David Foster Wallace

-The wars of religion, the Crusades, the fatwas, the bastardisation of faith by man, the argument atheists bring up with good reason to counter the blood religion has on its hands.
-The race of men is failing, wrote Tolkien about Middle Earth.
-Onward Christian soldiers, marching around with our swords, screwing up the sacred.
-Twas ever thus.
+The wars of religion, the Crusades, Jihad, the bastardisation of faith by man, the argument atheists bring up with good reason to counter the blood religion has on its hands.
+The race of men is failing, wrote Tolkien on Middle Earth.
+Onward Christian soldiers, marching as to war, screwing up the sacred, twas ever thus.

-We might be beginning to find out, Douglas Murray puts it, that the only thing worse than religion could be its absence.
+We might be beginning to find out, Douglas Murray says, that the only thing worse than religion could be its absence.
 God, this thing the human mind is more or less incapable of explaining, is being replaced by something far more unstable and maybe more destructive.

 Murray goes in hard.